MicrosoftDocs/xamarin-docs/docs/tools/dotnet-embedding/objective-c/best-practices.md

 ## Operators

-ObjC does not allow operators to be overloaded as C# does, so these are converted to class selectors.
+Objective-C does not allow operators to be overloaded as C# does, so these are converted to class selectors.

-["Friendly"](https://msdn.microsoft.com/en-us/library/ms229032(v=vs.110).aspx) named method are generated in preference to the operator overloads when found, and can produce an easier to consume API.
+["Friendly"](/dotnet/standard/design-guidelines/operator-overloads/) named method are generated in preference to the operator overloads when found, and can produce an easier to consume API.

-Classes that override the operators == and\or != should override the standard Equals (Object) method as well.
+Classes that override the operators `==` and\or `!=` should override the standard Equals (Object) method as well.